ahan98/CS231n/notes/neural-networks-2.md

 **Attribute Classification**
-If our problem demands that one object may have multiple labels (such as an Instgram photo having multiple hashtags out of a larger subset of hashtags), we can use a binary classifier to iterate over the set of possible attributes, and determine one at a time whether the i-th data object contains that attribute or not.
+If our problem demands that one object may have multiple labels (such as an Instagram photo having multiple hashtags out of a larger subset of hashtags), we can use a binary classifier to iterate over the set of possible attributes, and determine one at a time whether the i-th data object contains that attribute or not.
 See the Stanford [notes](https://cs231n.github.io/neural-networks-2/) for